ACHMartin/seastar_project/docs/source/install.rst

     $ mamba activate
     $ mamba install cartopy=0.18.0

-Once this environment is created you can launch the **Poetry** command to install the rest of the Python-only dependencies with the corresponding versions:
+Once this environment is created you can move to the seastar_projectdirectory and launch the **Poetry** command to install the rest of the Python-only dependencies with the corresponding versions:
 ::

+    $ cd seastar_project
     $ poetry install

 **Poetry** creates and manages virtual environments automatically.